AlexisJehan/MvnCheck/README.md

 ## Getting started

 ### Prerequisites
-_Maven Check_ is running on most operating systems, it only requires _Java 11_ or higher to be installed.
+_MvnCheck_ is running on most operating systems, it only requires _Java 11_ or higher to be installed.

 You can check that _Java_ is available in your environment and its version using the following command:
 ```console